RakambdaOrg/FallingTree/README.md

 * Damage tools or not (can set it to break the tool by the amount of blocks there were in the tree).
 * Let tools at 1 durability if it's going to break.

+Check out the [wiki](https://github.com/Rakambda/FallingTree/wiki) for some more information.

+---

+* For Fabric users, **Fabric API** is required.
+* For Forge users, **Cloth Config API** is optional on the client and allows you to have a config GUI in game.

 NOTE: On servers this mod can be server-side only, client isn't required (except if you use the change speed feature and/or enchants configurations).

-Check out the [wiki](https://github.com/Rakambda/FallingTree/wiki) for some more information.